-Nutrafin Betta Plus – The manufacturer says it is an easy to use water conditioner that makes tap water safe for your beautiful bettas.
+Nutrafin Betta Plus Review : The manufacturer says it is an easy to use water conditioner that makes tap water safe for your beautiful Bettas.
 On top of that it coats their scales and fins to protect against scrapes and cuts.
-Lets find out if all of this is necessary!
+Lets find out if all of this is necessary.

 The Betta is a fresh water ray finned fish, which belongs to the Gourami family.
-In most cases, these fish are colorful.
-In addition, they have the capability to even live in water with a low oxygen level.
+In most cases these fish are extremely colorful.
+Additionally they have the capability to live in water with a low oxygen level.

 But if you are planning to keep these beautiful fish in their home for any length of time, then it is very important to take good care of them.
-This task is not as easy as it seems to be.
+This task is not as easy as it sounds.

-The general perception of people is that all one needs to do is to just buy the fish from the store, fill the aquarium with water and put the fish in it.
+The general perception people have is that all one needs to do is just buy the fish from the store, fill the aquarium with water and put the fish in it.
 That’s simply not true.
-One has to regularly clean the fish tank, maintain the optimum pH levels along with the right salt and mineral content.
+You have to regularly clean the fish tank, maintain the optimum pH levels along with the right salt and mineral content.

 The tap water that we use to fill the fish bowls is actually very harmful to some fish.
 Although it will not harm people after being properly treated, it can prove to be toxic for aquatic life.
 For the safety of the fish in the aquarium, water conditioners should be added.
 It is necessary to use water conditioners for both fresh water as well as salt water aquariums.

-Nutrafin Betta Plus is a water conditioner that is readily available.
+This is a water conditioner that is readily available.
 Using it makes the water safe for Betta fish.
-It is an easy to use product.
-The product is designed to keep in mind the optimum conditions required for the well-being and longevity of Bettas.
+It’s an easy to use product and designed to provide the optimum conditions for the well-being and longevity of Bettas.

 It is very important to provide conditions similar to those occurring in the habitat of Bettas.
-The tropical almond leaf extract is added to the conditioner for this very purpose.
-It is always advisable to use the conditioner with every water change.
+The tropical almond leaf extract is added to the Nutrafin Betta Plus water conditioner for this very purpose.
+It is advisable to use the conditioner with every water change.

 Goldfish are domesticated members of the carp family.
 Their scientific name is Carassius auratus.
 They are native to China and were first domesticated during the Tang Dynasty from 618 to 907.
 Initially, they were raised and maintained for food in freshwater ponds.
 However, during the Song Dynasty from 960 to 1279, the Chinese also placed them in containers for ornamental display.
 These may very well have been the first aquaria.

 Most carp are dull colors like tan, brown, and grey.
 This is because they are bottom dwelling fish and these dull colors enable them to blend into the environment to escape predators or to hide from their prey.
-However, a color mutation ranging from yellow to orangey red occurs naturally in carp populations.
-In rearing these fish, the Chinese began to select for orange colored carp and this is how we got the domesticated gold carp now commonly called goldfish.
+However, a color mutation ranging from yellow to orange-red occurs naturally in carp populations.
+The Chinese began to ‘select’ for orange colored carp when rearing these fish and this is how we came to have the domesticated gold carp, now commonly called goldfish.

 The Japanese often keep larger goldfish called Koi in Koi ponds.
 These are found in yards and parks.
 Koi ponds are usually part of a water garden.
 The word “Koi” is a homophone in the Japanese language that loosely means love, happiness, and affection.
 This is why Koi goldfish are a symbol of friendship and joy in Japan and why they are often given as gifts.
 In recent years, Americans and Europeans have become increasingly interested in creating Koi ponds too.
 In fact, it has become quite a popular hobby, easy to do in most backyards with a few pond supplies.

-Koi Pond Design Fundamentals For Your Carp Environment
+Koi Fish Pond Design Fundamentals For Your Carp Environment

 Goldfish and other carp are gregarious in nature, meaning they travel in schools.
 If you maintain a large enough aquarium to accommodate several goldfish, you can enjoy watching your goldfish exhibit schooling behavior.